OŚWIĘCIM

 "Let me see your hand," she said.
 Her voice had a different quality to it.
 Where she had been cold before, she almost sounded sympathetic.
 Still, he knew which hand she was referring to, and he didn't want to let her see it.

 But she was a changeling, and she was not limited by the length of the dead prisoner's arms.
 Her left arm stretched outward, taking hold of his right and spinning him around until he faced her.
 Her other hand took hold of his wrist.
 He stiffened as she touched him and closed his eyes, expecting the pain.
-But her grasp was gentle and she lifted the hand carefully.
+But her grasp was gentle, and she lifted the hand carefully.

 She unwrapped the worn and filthy bandage that covered it, the same one that had come from Vláďa's extra shirt so many weeks before.
 She looked at it for a few moments.
 "It's becoming infected," she pointed out.
 Bashir already knew that.
 "Go to the hospital after roll call tonight."